Find Your Perfect Policy: 866-843-5386

 Under New Jersey’s financial responsibility laws, you must have car insurance to register and drive a car legally.
 It’s common to ask, “Which do I need first, insurance or registration?”
 You need proof of car insurance to register a vehicle in New Jersey.

 You’ll need valid proof of insurance before you can register your vehicle in New Jersey.
 New Jersey is one of the 48 states where car insurance is mandatory.
-The insurance will need to remain valid as long as the vehicle is registered in the state.
+The insurance needs to remain valid as long as the vehicle is registered in the state.

 The Department of Motor Vehicles (DMV) asks for your proof of insurance when you register a car.
 As the driver, you must maintain insurance at all times.
-Law enforcement can assess penalties and fines for those without insurance, potentially including a $300 fine and/or suspension lasting up to one year.1
+Law enforcement can assess penalties and fines for those without insurance, potentially including a $300 to $1,000 in fines and a surcharge assessment of $250 every three years, for three years total.
+Drivers may also face suspension lasting up to two years.1

 The minimum auto insurance coverage in New Jersey is as follows: